In my last post, I have explained what keyword research is why it is important for your website and business.

 This is a fairly valid question and even I had this doubt before I implemented keyword research techniques on different sites I own.
 I will explain the importance of keyword research now.

 Generating content is great.
-Creating high quality content is absolutely necessary but that is not enough.
-No matter how much high quality your content is, no matter how much value it provides to your readers, no matter how much quality information is has, if your readers and prospective customers are not able to find your content – then you don’t even exist for them.
+Creating high-quality content is absolutely necessary but that is not enough.
+No matter how much high quality your content is, no matter how much value it provides to your readers, no matter how much quality information has, if your readers and prospective customers are not able to find your content – then you don’t even exist for them.